fox-dr/hbfa-sales-ui/README.md

 These updates keep all other form behavior intact while improving readability for both the browser view and generated PDFs.

+## Netlify Functions CommonJS Migration

+Netlify/AWS Lambda continues to execute each handler as CommonJS, even when the file extension is `.mjs`.
+To prevent `Cannot use import statement outside a module` runtime errors we converted every Netlify function entry point back to CommonJS:

+- Each handler now uses `require(...)` instead of `import` and exposes the Lambda handler with `module.exports`.
+- Shared helpers under `netlify/functions/utils/` stayed CommonJS and are required via relative paths (for example, `./utils/offerKey.js` and `./utils/normalizedOffer.js`).
+- DocuSign helpers (`docusign-auth`, `send-for-signature`) now rely on the runtime Fetch API so they continue working without the ESM-only `node-fetch` v3 dependency.
+- No changes were required for the React front-end—only the serverless code path was touched, preserving API request/response shapes.

+After pulling these updates you must redeploy the Netlify site (or trigger the AWS Lambda deploy) so the CommonJS handlers replace the previously uploaded ESM bundles.
+This resolves the intermittent “Fail to Load” / `Cannot use import statement outside a module` errors reported by offer detail and tracking views.

 ## Reports CSV Safeguards

 The status/COE report download now mirrors the on-screen table when the API returns an unexpected empty CSV.
 If you run a report and fetch the CSV with the same filters, the UI will: